 But we can overcome this challenge now?

-To address this challenge, blockchain developers should follow established best practices in software development, such as using code repositories, conducting code reviews, and testing their applications thoroughly.
-Additionally, blockchain developers should stay up-to-date with the latest developments in the blockchain industry and participate in the blockchain community to share knowledge and best practices.
+To address this challenge, blockchain developers should follow established best practices in software development.
+Such as using code repositories, conducting code reviews, and testing their applications thoroughly.
+Additionally, blockchain developers should stay up-to-date with the latest developments in the blockchain industry.
+Furthermore, participate in the blockchain community to share knowledge and best practices.

 The Challenge of Scalability

 One of the most significant challenges in blockchain app development is scalability.
 As more users join a blockchain network, more data needs to be processed and stored, which can cause performance issues.
-Moreover, the current state of blockchain technology limits the number of transactions that can be processed per second, which can be an important issue for applications that require high transaction data.
+Moreover, the current state of blockchain technology limits the number of transactions that can be processed per second.
+So, it can be an important issue for applications that require high transaction data.

 What we can do then?